 Free Flap Breast Reconstruction Surgery

-This procedure is a type of tissue flap surgery to rebuild a breast after a mastectomy.
-Tissue flap surgeries use muscle, fat, skin and other tissue from different parts of the body to shape a new breast.
+This procedure uses muscle, fat, skin and other tissue from different parts of the body to shape a new breast.

 Skin Lesion Excision

 Excisions remove cancerous lesions and other tissues.
-Usually done under local anesthesia, skin excisions can be done for different types of cancer, including squamous cell carcinomas and basal cell.
+Usually performed under local anesthesia, skin excisions can be done for different types of cancer, including squamous cell and basal cell carcinoma.